Behavioral Health Toolkit

 Depression & Suicide Screening & Prevention Best Practices

 Depression and suicide screens are essential in identifying high-risk patients.
-Implement a plan to maintain safety in all patient care areas.
 Screening, assessment, re-assessment, education and prevention are the keys to a successful program.
-Attached are multiple tools to evaluate patients who present with signs and symptoms related to depression and suicide.
+Provided are multiple tools to evaluate patients who present with signs and symptoms related to depression and suicide.

 -